fhdsl/Developing_WDL_Workflows/docs/04-linear-chain.md

 ### Input

-The task takes an input bam file that has been aligned to the reference genome.
+The task takes an input BAM file that has been aligned to the reference genome.
 It needs to be a File `input_bam` based on how we introduced it in the workflow above.
 That is easy to write up:

 ```
 task MarkDuplicates {